RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 [![Satoshis Hashrate share after Sergio Demian Lerner](images/image_02.png)](https://organofcorti.blogspot.com/2014/08/167-satoshis-hashrate.html)

-### Decred
+## Decreds Origin Story
+The whitepaper for **Decred's** primitive called [Memcoin2](https://www.decred.org/research/mackenzie2013.pdf) was originally announced on the BitcoinTalk forums by a Legendary anonymous developer named tacotime in [April 2013](https://bitcointalk.org/index.php?topic=169204.msg1760397#msg1760397).
+Paired with another anonymous individual _ingsoc, tacotime secretly developed the bones of what would ultimately become the Decred project whilst simultaneously working on the Monero project. _ingsoc recruited Company 0 in early 2014, being attracted by the quality of the code written for btcsuite, a process whilch culminated in the formal announcement of [Decred on 15 Dec 2015](https://bitcointalk.org/index.php?topic=1290358.0).
+[7]

-**Decred** launched on 8 Feb 2016 at which time the cryptocurrency market had reached an elevated state of maturity. **Bitcoin** had attained a market valuation over $6 billion and the market had significantly more participants and eyes (of friends and foes) than at the time of **Bitcoin's** launch.
-On one hand, these market conditions can benefit coin price appreciation and attraction of miners whilst on the other pose challenges for bootstrapping security without compromising a 'fair initial distribution'.
+**Decred's** mainnet launched on 8 Feb 2016 at which time the cryptocurrency market had by then reached an elevated state of maturity. **Bitcoin** had attained a market valuation over $6 billion and the market had significantly more participants and eyes (of friends and foes) than at the time of **Bitcoin's** launch.
+On one hand, these market conditions can benefit coin price appreciation and attract miners and investors, whilst on the other pose challenges for bootstrapping security without compromising a 'fair initial distribution'.
+This was compounded by the established GPU mining industry which could have reasonably attacked **Decred** in it's early and vulnerable state.

+### The Pre-mine

 An important feature of **Decred** is it's Hybrid PoW/PoS security and consensus mechanism.
 In order to secure the chain at launch, it was necessary that a majority of honest actors, with an appreciation of the project's philosophy, participate in the PoS ticket system.

 For **Decred**, Company 0's design decision was to launch the protocol with a pre-mine totaling 1.68M DCR, equivalent to 8% of the total 21M supply.
 Half of the pre-mine (4%, 840k DCR) was airdropped free to community members to bootstrap the Proof-of-Stake security and governance.
 The other half was  purchased by the founding team at a rate of $0.49/DCR either in exchange for their own money or their future development time.

-Community registration to participate in the airdrop was transparently publicised one month prior to the window closing.
-Applications were open and over 8,793 submissions were received and filtered to remove duplicates and false entries.
-Ultimately, 282.63795424 DCR was awarded to a total of 2,972 participants who showed a desire for supporting the chain.
-Community and founder participants in the airdrop committed to a 12 and 24 periods respectively where airdropped DCR were not to be exchanged and instead used to bootstrap the Proof-of-Stake ticket system.
+Community registration to participate in the airdrop was transparently publicised one month prior to the window close and over 8,793 submissions were received and filtered to remove duplicates and false entries.
+Ultimately, [282.63795424 DCR was awarded to a total of 2,972 participants](https://docs.decred.org/advanced/premine/#airdrop) who showed a desire for supporting the chain.
+Community and founder participants in the airdrop committed to a 12 and 24 month periods respectively where airdropped DCR were not to be exchanged and instead used to bootstrap the Proof-of-Stake ticket system.

 Airdrop participants were required to provide a Decred address, as well as a link to a social media identity that showed some interest in cryptocurrency.
 For miners, [v0.0.4 of cgminer](https://github.com/decred/cgminer/releases) was available at the time of **Decred's** launch and [ccminer v1.7.2 released 3 days later](https://github.com/tpruvot/ccminer/releases/tag/1.7.2-tpruvot) to ensure permissionless access to Proof-of-Work mining.